HuangJunye/Qiskit-Meetup-Guide/README.md

 A guide to establish local quantum computing community

 How to start?
- - gather a few people from the same country on Qiskit Slack workspace.
+ - gather a few people from the same country/city/university/local group on Qiskit Slack workspace.
  - Start group discussion
  - Plan for meetups
    - Find volunteers